Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 └───SeedData
 ```

-In addition to the Migration code files, EF creates a table called `__MigrationsHistory` that contains information about all of the migrations that have been run in your database.
+In addition to the Migration code files, EF creates a table in your database called `__MigrationsHistory` that contains information about all of the migrations that have been run in your database.

 ### Up and Down Methods